 The preferment (the day before)

 Combine the sourdough starter with the flour and water in a plastic bowl.
 Stir until all the flour has been incorporated.
 Cover with cling film and leave out at room temperature for about 8 hours or overnight.

 Melt the butter and let cool in a small bowl, as you don't want to add it hot to the dough.
 Lightly warm the milk to have it lukewarm and crack the egg in it (the egg should be at room temperature).
 Whisk the egg and milk mixture.

-In a larger bowl, combine the 150 g of flour with the prefermented levain from the day before and add the milk and egg mixture.
+In a larger bowl, combine the flour with the prefermented levain from the day before and add the milk and egg mixture.
 Mix these ingredients with a wooden spoon or rubber spatula.
 When the dough is starting to come together, add the salt and melted butter and keep mixing until homogeneous.
 The dough should be soft but not sticky.
 Cover the bowl with cling film and let rest for 2 hours.

 The filling & baking

 Drain the mozzarella and coarsely grate it on a grater.
 Place grated mozzarella on a colander to let excess liquid drain.
 Crumble the feta and mix together with the mozzarella.